sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 ## Features

-- **Enhanced Free Energy vs. Collective Variable (CV) Visualization**: This tool expertly maps the free energy landscape across varying values of collective variables (CVs), such as distances or angles, facilitating a deeper understanding of the system's energetics.
+- **Free Energy vs. Collective Variable (CV) Visualization**: This tool expertly maps the free energy landscape across varying values of collective variables (CVs), such as distances or angles, facilitating a deeper understanding of the system's energetics.
 It highlights stable states and potential energy barriers, crucial for identifying key transition states and conformational changes.

 - **Dynamic CV Value vs. Frame Insights**: This feature charts the trajectory of collective variables (CVs) across simulation frames, uncovering the temporal dynamics of the system.
 It provides a clear depiction of how CV values evolve, revealing underlying patterns and fluctuations that characterize the molecular system's behavior over time.